KinokoY/XChinaCity4-Dataset/README.md

 **XChinaCity4** is a comprehensive multimodal benchmark dataset tailored for **Social Media Popularity Prediction (SMPP)**.
 Unlike existing datasets (e.g., SMPD, TPIC) that rely on static, isolated posts, XChinaCity4 focuses on contemporary social media content with rich streaming media and inter-post relationships.

 The dataset comprises **10,872 posts** collected from the official X (formerly Twitter) accounts of four major Chinese cities—**Beijing, Shanghai, Hangzhou, and Shenzhen**—spanning from January 1, 2023, to June 1, 2025.
-It encompasses text, images, videos, and metadata, providing a solid foundation for researching content recommendation, information dissemination, and city branding.
+It encompasses text, images, videos, and metadata.

 ### 🏙️ Data Sources
 Data was collected via X's advanced search from the following official verified accounts: